norlab-ulaval/norlab-shell-script-tools/.junie/guidelines.md

 ## General Requirements:
 - Don't repeat yourself:
   - Use already implemented code whenever possible.
-  - Leverage functionality provided by submodule such as _N2ST_ and _NBS_ library whenever possible.

 ## Repository Organization
 - `src/` contain repository source code
 - `tests/` contain tests files
-- `tests/tests_bats/` contain N2ST bats framework files that are mainly used for unit-testing
-- `utilities/` contain external libraries such as N2ST and NBS

 ## Version Control
 - Never `git add` or `git commit` changes, all changes require explicit code review and acceptance by the code owner.